 Training in narrative therapy and community work

-Masters Program in Narrative Therapy and Community Work
+Master in Narrative Therapy and Community Work in collaboration with University of Melbourne

 - The final day of this 5 day workshop will be dedicated to 'The Tree of Life Narrative Approach: latest developments'.
 It is possible to register for this one day workshop separately